 This will be a unique event in that we've never had so many advanced young string players from this region in one music hall.
-Even those of us who are around these young musicians on a regular basis are occasionally taken aback by the level of excellence we see and hear, so this should be a real treat for those who get to see these musicians occasionally. or perhaps for the first time ever."
+Even those of us who are around these young musicians on a regular basis are occasionally taken aback by the level of excellence we see and hear, so this should be a real treat for those who get to see these musicians occasionally, or perhaps for the first time ever."

-- Tim Barrett, who leads Academy of Strings
+-- Tim Barrett, who leads Academy of Strings

-Barrett, said String Harvest 2011 resonates with the group because one of its central tenets is giving back to the community through performances for a variety of community and civic organizaoccasionally or perhaps for the first time ever.
+Barrett, said String Harvest 2011 resonates with the group because one of its central teners is giving back to the community through performances for a variety of community and civic organiza-

-"String Harvest 2011 could be an eve-opening event for those unfamiliar with the caliber of young musicians in our region." he said, "Because we have been so blessed by the community, we wanted to offer this performance as a demonstration of gratitude. and as a way to support Second Harvest.
+"String Harvest 2011 could be an eye-opening event for those unfamiliar with the caliber of young musicians in our region." he said.
+"Because we have been so blessed by the community, we wanted to offer this performance as a demonstration of gratitude, and as a way to support Second Harvest.

-"This will be a unique event in that we've never had so many advanced young string players from this region in one music hall.
-Even those of us who are around these young musicians on a regular basis are occasionally taken aback by the level of excellence we see and hear, so this should be a real treat for those who get to see these musicians
+"This will be a unique event in that we've never had so many advanced young string players from this region in one mustball.
+Even those of us who are around these young mustclans on a regular basis are occasionally taken aback by the level of excellence we see and hear, so this should be a real treat for those who get to see these musicians occasionally, or perhaps for the